Welcome to the Geological Society of Minnesota

 GSM seminars with slide show presentations are free and open to the public.
 They are presented by leading professionals in their fields and are aimed at learners from high school to adult.
 A question-and-answer session follows each seminar.
 The labs, also free and open to the public, allow a hands-on learning experience and demonstrate the ideas and principles of geology and earth science.
 Live lectures and labs require no registration; just show up a few minutes early on the evening of the lecture.
 These lectures and labs are eligible for Continuing Education Unit (CEU) credits.

-Except as noted, live lectures during winter/spring 2024 are Mondays at 7:00 PM CT on the University of Minnesota campus, Keller Hall Room 3-210.
+Except as noted, live lectures during fall 2024 are Mondays at 7:00 PM CT on the University of Minnesota campus, Keller Hall, Room 3-230.
 A lecture with (V) following its title is an online virtual lecture.
 For these, free registration is required by non-members; the instructions are supplied with the lecture description.

-The schedule of seminars and labs for 2023-2024 is here.
+The schedule of seminars and labs for fall 2024 is here.
 For a printable version of our schedule of seminars and labs, click here.
 Our schedule is planned over 6 months in advance, so changes may occur.
 Always check this website shortly before each lecture for the latest seminar information.

 Winter weather will come and snow might impact our lectures.
 The GSM will make any decision about cancelling or postponing a lecture due to inclement weather no later than 3:00 PM the day of the lecture.
 This information will be posted on this page.
 So check our home page shortly before each lecture in case there is a cancellation or a last-minute change.
 Also, we will e‐mail lecture postponement and cancellation information to our members.